-- D. Campgrounds.
-No campgrounds are allowed in the Shoreland Zone. - E. Individual Private Campsites.
-Individual private campsites not associated with campgrounds are allowed provided the following conditions are met: - (1) Campsite placement on any lot, including the area intended for a recreational vehicle or tent platform, shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of Biscay, McCurdy, Pemaquid and Webber Ponds and the waterways that flow between them, and seventy-five (75) feet, horizontal distance, from all other water bodies and the upland edge of wetlands. - (2) One campsite per lot existing on the effective date of the Ordinance, or thirty thousand (30,000) square feet of lot area within the shoreland zone, whichever is less, may be permitted. - (3) Only one recreational vehicle shall be allowed on a campsite.
-The recreational vehicle shall not be located on any type of permanent foundation except for a gravel pad, and no structure except a canopy shall be attached to the recreational vehicle.

-- (4) The clearing of vegetation for the siting of the recreational vehicle, tent or similar shelter shall be limited to two hundred (200) square feet. - (5) When a recreational vehicle, tent or similar shelter is placed on-site for more than one hundred and twenty (120) days per year, all requirements for residential structures shall be met, including the installation of a subsurface sewage disposal system in compliance with the State of Maine Subsurface Wastewater Disposal Rules, unless served by public sewage facilities and a residential growth cap permit is obtained. - F. Commercial and Industrial Uses.
-Commercial and industrial uses, other than Home Occupations and Low Impact Businesses, are not allowed in the Shoreland Zone, except in the Commercial Fisheries/Maritime Activities District. - (1) The following commercial/industrial activities are allowed in the Commercial Fisheries/Maritime Activities District: - (a) Commercial and recreational fishing and boating facilities; - (b) Finfish and shellfish processing; - (c) Fish-related storage and retail and wholesale fish marketing facilities; - (d) Boatyards and boat building facilities; - (e) Marinas; - (f) Excursion/sight-seeing operations; - (g) Uses dependent upon water-borne transportation; and - (h) Uses similar to the above uses.
+D. Campgrounds.
+No cCampgrounds, as defined in this Ordinance, are not allowed in the Shoreland Zone.

+- E. Individual Private Campsites.
+Individual private campsites not associated with campgrounds are allowed provided the following conditions are met: - (1) Campsite placement on any lot, including the area intended for a recreational vehicle or tent platform, shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of Biscay, McCurdy, Pemaquid and Webber Ponds and the waterways that flow between them, and seventy-five (75) feet, horizontal distance, from all other water bodies and the upland edge of wetlands. - (2) One campsite per lot existing on the effective date of the Ordinance, or thirty thousand (30,000) square feet of lot area within the shoreland zone, whichever is less, may be permitted.
+When an individual private campsite is proposed on a lot that contains another principle use and/or structure, the lot must contain a minimum of seventy eighty thousand (780,000) square feet and four-two hundred (200) feet of shore frontage. - (3) Only one recreational vehicle shall be allowed on a campsite.
+The recreational vehicle shall not be located on any type of permanent foundation except for a gravel pad, and no structure except a canopy shall be attached to the recreational vehicle. - (4) The clearing of vegetation for the siting of the recreational vehicle, tent or similar shelter shall be limited to two hundred one thousand (1,000) square feet. - (5) A written sewage disposal plan describing the proposed method and location of sewage disposal shall be required for each campsite and shall be approved by the Local Plumbing Inspector.
+Where disposal is off-site, written authorization from the receiving facility or land owner is required. - (6) When a recreational vehicle, tent or similar shelter is placed on-site and is in use for more than one hundred and twenty (120) days per year, all requirements for residential structures shall be met, including the installation of a subsurface sewage disposal system in compliance with the State of Maine Subsurface Wastewater Disposal Rules, unless served by public sewage facilities and a rResidential gGrowth eCap pPermit is obtained. - F. Commercial and Industrial Uses.
+Commercial and industrial uses, other than Home Occupations and Low Impact Businesses, are not allowed in the Shoreland Zone, except in the Commercial Fisheries/Maritime Activities District. - (1) The following commercial/industrial activities are allowed in the Commercial Fisheries/Maritime Activities District: - (a) Commercial and recreational fishing and boating facilities;

+- (b) Finfish and shellfish processing;

+- (c) Fish-related storage and retail and wholesale fish marketing facilities;

+- (d) Aquaculture:

+- (e) Boatyards and boat building facilities;

+- (f) Marinas;

+- (g) Excursion/sight-seeing operations;

+- (h) Uses dependent upon water-borne transportation; and

+- (i) Uses similar to the above uses.